 Please consider joining FACE Foundation’s Legacy Society: a group of deeply committed friends and supporters who sustain our lifesaving programs by leaving a bequest in their will.
 Writing a will is the only way you can be certain that your assets will be distributed as you wish, benefiting causes dearest to you.
 By considering FACE for your legacy, you will make a real and lasting difference for critically ill or injured pets in our community.

 In receiving news about her illness, a longtime FACE donor thought not only about the welfare of her own pets, but also of other animals in need.
 Through including FACE in her will, this Legacy Society Member left FACE with a major gift that will enable us to save nearly 100 local pets in need of life-saving veterinary care.
 These lives and their families will be impacted forever through this donor’s fellowship, and her legacy will live on through FACE’s footwork.

-FACE has already given nearly 3,000 beloved family pets a second chance at life through our Save-A-Life program.
+FACE has already given over 3,000 beloved family pets a second chance at life through our Save-A-Life program.
 Imagine what we can achieve in the coming years with your support…

 We can truly eliminate economic euthanasia in our community.